-In the first half of 2021, net product sales of TAVALISSE were \$29.4 million, a 6% increase compared to the same period in 2020.
-The increase was primarily driven by increase in net product sales during the second quarter of 2021 compared to the same period in 2020 due to increased quantities sold and price per bottle.
-The increase was partially offset by lower product sales in the first quarter of 2021 compared to the same period in 2020 due to impacts of the COVID-19 pandemic as well as the typical first quarter reimbursement issues such as the resetting of co-pays and the Medicare donut hole, along with physician and patient access issues created by the COVID-19 pandemic.
-Incrementally, our net product sales in the first quarter of 2021 were negatively impacted by the decrease in level of inventories remaining at our distribution channels.
+For the nine months ended September 30, 2021, net product sales of TAVALISSE were \$45.4 million, a 3% increase compared to the same period in 2020.
+The increase in our net product sales was primarily driven by the increase in quantities sold particularly during the second quarter of 2021, as well as the increase in price per bottle of TAVALISSE.
+Our net product sales during the nine months ended September 30, 2021 however, were negatively impacted by the decrease in level of inventories remaining at our distribution channels at the end of the third quarter of 2021, as well as higher government program rebates.
+Incrementally, our first quarter 2021 net sales were impacted by the typical first quarter reimbursement issues such as the resetting of co-pays and the Medicare donut hole, along with physician and patient access issues due to COVID-19 pandemic.

 Due to the evolving effects of the COVID-19 pandemic, we continue to deploy resources to enable our field-based employees to continue to engage virtually with health care providers.
 These virtual engagements have enabled our field team to support existing prescribers, as well as develop new prescribers to identify appropriate patients for TAVALISSE.
-We also conducted market research with chronic ITP (cITP) prescribers in 2020 to understand the impact of COVID on cITP management.
-More than half of respondents reported that COVID had an impact on their management of cITP, and about a third of respondents anticipate a surge of patients post-COVID.
+We also conducted market research with chronic ITP prescribers in 2020 to understand the impact of COVID on chronic ITP management.
+More than half of respondents reported that COVID had an impact on their management of chronic ITP, and about a third of respondents anticipate a surge of patients post-COVID.
 This is because clinicians have found it challenging to both start a therapy, and switch to new therapies.
-In the second quarter of 2021, we began to see an increase in in-person engagements with health care providers, while maintaining our level of virtual engagements.
-We believe that the increase in interactions led to an increase in sales.
-Additionally, we are also expanding our sales force by increasing our territories which is expected to be in place by the second half of 2021.
+Starting in 2021, we began to see an increase in in-person engagements with health care providers, while maintaining our level of virtual engagements.
+During the third quarter of 2021, we expanded our sales force by increasing our territories.

-A post-hoc analysis from our Phase 3 clinical program in adult patients with cITP, highlighting the potential benefit of using TAVALISSE in earlier lines of therapy, was published in the British Journal of Haematology in July 2020.
+A post-hoc analysis from our Phase 3 clinical program in adult patients with chronic ITP, highlighting the potential benefit of using TAVALISSE in earlier lines of therapy, was published in the British Journal of Haematology in July 2020.
 Inclusion in one of the leading peer-reviewed journals in the field of hematology underscores the significance of the 78% (25/32) response rate defined as at least one platelet count of at least $50,000/\mu$ L when TAVALISSE was used as a second-line therapy in our Phase 3 clinical program.
 Adverse events were manageable and consistent with those previously reported with fostamatinib.
-Our sales force is now sharing this data with physicians.
+Our sales force is sharing this data with physicians.